horiaomar25/NovaStore/test-cases.md

 4. Check that the options is equal to array provided in no particular order.
 To check exact order can use .toStrictEqual.
 EXPECTED: Options in select to have several categories to displayed for the user to select.

-### Test Case: Navigate to category as selected from the dropdown menu
+### Test Case: Navigate to category as selected from the dropdown menu - DONE
 - **Steps:**
 1. Navigate to '[https:](http://localhost:3000/productlist)'
 2. Click dropdown